pkp/pkp-docs/translating-guide/en/translate-documentation.md

 Larger language groups have a Language Moderator who coordinates translators and translations in that language and reports to the Translation Coordinator.
 The smaller language groups are coordinated directly by the Translation Coordinator.

 Anyone with fluency in multiple languages and some understanding of the software and scholarly publishing context is welcome to contribute to translation.
 We especially appreciate translators who can commit to maintaining a translation over the long term.
 If you have multilingual fluency but no experience with our software, please use the documentation resources noted above to learn about our software before you start translating.
-Additional resources are noted below under **Choosing the Right Words.**
+Additional resources are noted below under **Choose the Right Words.**

 If you’re interested in being a Language Moderator for a particular language, please contact  [documentation@publicknowledgeproject.org](mailto:documentation@publicknowledgeproject.org).
 Language Moderators are required to make a minimum 2-year commitment to moderating the language.
 Language moderators should have excellent translation skills and knowledge of PKP software, as they are responsible for reviewing the approving translations.
 They should also have a relationship with and understanding of the user community for the language, so they can effectively coordinate and recruit translators.